+While Louie’s Bar is temporarily closed during the pandemic, we still want to mention it so it’s on your radar for when they reopen.
 The Burger – a simple name, but loaded with flavor and texture!
 This beast from Louie’s Bar is packed with a huge schmitz ranch beef patty, bacon bourbon bbq jam, potato sticks, aioli, arugula, and a potato pepper bun.
 You can also add white cheddar or fried egg for $2, or add bacon or avocado for $3.
 The potato sticks bring a nice crunchy texture that none of the other burgers on the list have, so if you’re a stickler for texture and having a full sensory experience with your food, don’t miss this one!

 5. Gott’s Roadside